adityaranjan08/Uber-data-pipeline/README.md

 ---

-Awesome Ayush! 🎉 Now that Step 1.5 is complete and your `requirements.txt` is correctly populated, let’s move to the final part of Step 1.
+ `requirements.txt` is correctly populated, let’s move to the final part of Step 1.

 ---